victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ```

-If the **stop** command can not be applied, Arthas can be closed manually by killing its java process
+If the **stop** command can not be applied for any reason, Arthas can be closed manually by killing its process

 ```
 ps -ef | grep 'java -jar arthas-boot.jar'